AchrafEs/simple_shell/README.md

 administrators, developers, and power users who need to perform various tasks on their systems quickly and efficiently.

-And in this repo we'll be trying to create our own shell.
+And in this repo we'll be trying to create our own shell. steps to the project:
+1. Sence we're not allowed to use all the standard libray functions we'll start by writing our own functions.
+2. We'll make betty proud.
+3. We tried to handle the path.
+3. Handle the exit command.
+4.  set and unset environment
+5.  create a gitline function.
+6. Implement the builtin command cd.
+7. Implement the alias builtin command.
+8. Handle variables replacement
+9. Handle comments (#).